-If so, contact the Kentucky nursing home abuse lawyers at Nursing Home Law Center at (800) 926-7565 today.
+If so, contact a Kentucky nursing home abuse lawyer at Nursing Home Law Center at (800) 926-7565 today.
 When you contact us, you can schedule a free consultation to discuss your compensation case.

 Statistics reveal that caregiving abuse or neglect are societal issues growing more problematic every year.
 Instead of providing optimal care, many eldercare homes try to skirt around federal and state laws to exploit residents for their financial gain and provide them with inadequate staffing levels.

 According to Medicare, 287 Kentucky eldercare homes are regularly monitored through inspections, surveys, and investigations.
 The federal agency states that 115 (forty percent) of all statewide nursing facilities are below average with identified serious violations and deficiencies than all other nursing homes nationwide.
 This is far worse than the average national rate in other states.

 Was your loved one injured, abused, mistreated, or died unexpectedly from a lack of proper care while residing in a nursing home?
 If so, we encourage you to contact the KY personal injury attorneys at Nursing Home Law Center at (800) 926-7565 to discuss your claim for compensation during an initial case review.

 Let us begin working on your case today to ensure your family receives monetary recovery for your damages.